grafana/grafana/docs/sources/installation/_index.md

 # Install Grafana

 This section discusses the hardware and software requirements as well as the process of installing Grafana on different operating systems.
+This section has the following topics:

 - [Requirements]({{< relref "requirements" >}})
 - [Install on Debian or Ubuntu]({{< relref "debian" >}})